glovek08/holbertonschool-low_level_programming/variables_if_else_while/README.md

 1-last_digit.c: tells if the last digit of a random number is greater than 5, 0 or less than 6 and not 0. <br />
 2-print_alphabet.c: prints the alphabet in lowercase. <br />
 3-print_alphabets.c: prints the alphabet in lowercase, and then in uppercase <br />
+5-print_numbers.c: prints all single digit numbers of base 10 starting from 0. <br />